DetoxAI/detoxai/README_pypi.md

 DetoxAI is a Python package for debiasing neural networks.
 It provides a simple and efficient way to remove bias from your models while maintaining their performance.
 The package is designed to be easy to use and integrate into existing projects.
-We hosted a website with a demo and an overview of the package, which can be found at [https://detoxai.github.io](https://detoxai.github.io).
+For more information about the package, see the website [https://detoxai.github.io](https://detoxai.github.io) and documentation [https://detoxai.readthedocs.io](https://detoxai.readthedocs.io)

 ## Installation